mpataki/blog/src/content/blog/note-tagging.md

 I'm a bit obsessive about note taking.
 The act of writing things down helps my process, focus, and recall, however I've long felt like I've been leaving a key benefit on the table -- discovery of past knowledge.
 When I'm working on something, my in-the-moment recall for notes often yields a lengthy search effort, and is predicated by my recall that a note exists in the first place.

 At present, I have ~15 years of notes scattered across multiple systems, accumulated through university, my professional software development career, music projects, home maintenance, and everything else I've documented.
-That's roughly 2,650 markdown files representing countless hours of learning, problem-solving, and decision-making.
+That's roughly 3200 markdown files representing countless hours of learning, problem-solving, and decision-making.
 The knowledge is there, but finding it when I need it?
 That's been the challenge.

-I've moved between several note taking systems and applications.

 The core issue isn't just organization—it's consistency.
-I've moved between different note-taking applications over the years.
-I've experimented with various organizational methods.
-Some were paid, like [Evernote](https://evernote.com/), some were simply markdown files on disk that I built some tooling around (S3 sync, git, etc), and these days I'm using the [PARA](https://fortelabs.com/blog/para/) method on top of the ever popular [https://obsidian.md/](Obsidian).
-Each migration left me with a folder of "everything before today" that I'd promise to reorganize later.
+I've moved between different note-taking applications over the years and experimented with various organizational methods.
+Some were paid, like [Evernote](https://evernote.com/), some were simply markdown files on disk that I built [some tooling around](https://github.com/mpataki/note) (S3 sync, git, etc), and these days I'm using the [PARA](https://fortelabs.com/blog/para/) method on top of the ever popular [https://obsidian.md/](Obsidian).
+Each migration left me with a folder of "everything before today" that I'd promise myself to reorganize later.
 Spoiler: later never came.
-Even worse, my tagging was all over the place.
+My approach to tagging was no better.
 Sometimes I'd tag `performance-optimization`, other times `perf-tuning`, and still other times `optimization`.
 The same concept, three different tags, zero discoverability.

 With the advent of LLMs, particularly Claude, I decided to tackle this head-on.
 The result is a system that maintains semantic consistency across my entire note corpus using AI-assisted tagging, vector embeddings, and Redis Stack.
-More importantly, it actually works—I'm regularly rediscovering university notes I'd completely forgotten about, and making connections across decades of accumulated knowledge.
+More importantly, it actually works—I'm regularly rediscovering university notes I'd completely forgotten about, and making connections across more than a decade of accumulated knowledge.

 ## The Vision: Discovery-Focused Tagging

 Before diving into the technical solution, it's worth understanding what "good tagging" means in this context.
 I'm not trying to create a perfect taxonomy or file everything into neat hierarchical categories.
 Instead, I want tags that enable discovery—ways to find notes when I'm approaching a problem from a different angle than when I originally wrote them.

 The key insight is that tags should span multiple conceptual levels.
-A note about optimizing Redis performance should have broad tags (like `system-architecture`), specific tags (like `redis`), and cross-cutting tags (like `performance-optimization`).
+A note about optimizing Redis performance should have broad tags (like `system-architecture`), specific tags (like `redis` or `aof`), and cross-cutting tags (like `performance-optimization`).
 This creates multiple "discovery paths" into the same content.
 Someone searching for Redis work finds it.
 Someone researching performance patterns finds it.
 Someone exploring system architecture finds it.
 Three different contexts, same note, maximum utility.

 The challenge is maintaining this consistency across thousands of notes.
-That's where the LLM comes in.
+That's where vector embeddings comes in.

 ## The Technical Solution

-At its core, my system does something conceptually simple: when suggesting tags for a note, check if we've used similar tags before.
+At its core, this system does something conceptually simple: when suggesting tags for a note, check if we've used similar tags before.
 If we have, use the existing tag instead of creating a new one.
 The magic is in how we define "similar."

 ### Architecture Overview